Long Term Care Planning

 It makes sense to plan in advance.

-One option is to have a Property Trust written into your will.
-You will, of course have split ownership of the family home, to ‘tenants in common’, so each of you owns 50%.
+For married and civil partnership couples one option is to have a Property Trust written into your will.
+You will need to own your home as ‘tenants in common’, so each of you owns 50%.
 If you use a property trust and your partner dies before you, as the surviving spouse you retain a right to live in the house.
-The part owned by the trust is not counted.
-In this way it is protected from care home costs.
-Government rules (Charging for Residential Accommodation Guide) suggest that this arrangement will not be contested as ‘deliberate deprivation’, meaning that you have deliberately split your assets to avoid paying high care home fees.
+The half (of the equity) owned by the trust is not counted.
+In this way it isn’t assessed when calculating any care home costs.
+Government rules (Charging for Residential Accommodation Guide) accepts that this arrangement isn’t deliberate deprivation providing it isn’t set up just as one of the couple enter a care home.

-Sideways disinheritance?
-This occurs when the first partner dies, leaving children from the marriage who might reasonably expect to inherit some of the family estate in due course.
+Sideways disinheritance can occur when the first partner dies, leaving children from the marriage who might reasonably expect to inherit some of the family estate in due course.
 If the surviving partner remarries and fails to make provision for their children in a new will, there’s a (real) risk that everything will go to their new spouse instead.

 A deferred payment agreement is an arrangement with the local authority that lets people use the value of their homes to help pay care home costs.
 If you are eligible, the council will help to pay your care home bills on your behalf.
 You can delay repaying the council until you choose to sell your home, or until after your death.